John Tyler: 10th President: First Unexpected President

 What Is John Tyler Best Known For?

 Unfortunately, William Henry Harrison died only a few short weeks after his inauguration in April of 1841.
-No President before Harrison had ever died while in office.
-It was decided that the Vice President, John Tyler, would become "Acting President."
+No President before Harrison had ever died while in office; therefore, a decision on what to do in that circumstance never existed.
+For the first time, the Vice President, who happened to be John Tyler, became "Acting President."

 Although Tyler argued that there should be an actual President if they wanted him to be taken seriously and he should be given the full title, responsibilities, and powers.
 Soon thereafter, he officially became the 10th President of the United States and gave an Inaugural Address, making him the first Vice-President to become Executive Chief after his predecessor died.

-Tyler felt a very strong belief in adhering strictly to the Constitution.
-When Clay presented that he wanted to start a national bank, Congress having been primarily Whig members, passed the bill.
-Tyler felt this stood against the Constitution itself and vetoed it only ten days after it was passed.
-Congress came up with another banking system, Tyler vetoed that as well, which placed him at great opposition with not only Congress but the Whig party that had elected him and Harrison.
-Only two days after he vetoed the second bill, all of his cabinet members resigned with the exception of Secretary of State Daniel Webster.
-Tyler was then ousted from the Whig party.
+Tyler felt a firm belief in adhering strictly to the Constitution.
+When Clay presented that he wanted to start a national bank, Congress, having been primarily Whig members, passed the bill.
+Tyler felt this stood against the Constitution itself and vetoed it only ten days after it passed.
+Congress came up with another banking system, Tyler vetoed that as well, which placed him at considerable opposition with not only Congress but the Whig party that had elected him and Harrison.
+Only two days after he vetoed the second bill, all of his cabinet members resigned except for Secretary of State Daniel Webster.
+The Whig party then ousted Tyler.

 Despite an inability to agree on the idea of a national bank, the Whig party and Tyler did see eye-to-eye on several things and accomplished a lot before the party ousted him.
 They passed the "Log Cabin" bill that allowed settlers to claim 160 acres of land, paying $1.25 per acre, before it was offered for sale publicly.
 He also signed a tariff bill that protected northern manufacturers.

 Unfortunately, bitterness from the banking vetoes still caused a lot of tension despite all the good they were able to accomplish.
-One year later, Tyler vetoed a tariff bill that caused an uproar and resulted in the first impeachment resolution to be introduced in the House of Representatives.
+One year later, Tyler vetoed a tariff bill that caused an uproar and resulted in the House of Representatives, introducing the first impeachment resolution.
 John Quincy Adams headed a committee that reported that the President had misused his veto power.
 The impeachment resolution eventually failed.

 Despite the drama that filled Congress and the Presidential office during this time, Tyler accomplished a lot.
 He successfully ended the war with the Seminole Indians in Florida and entered into a treaty with China that allowed for trade between the two countries.